eluri-anilcharles-28/Temperature-humidity-measuring-device-/README.md

 #Simple Weather Station
-// By using arduino uno r3 , JHD 162A lcd display and DHT11 sensor i built a temperature and humidity measuring  device
+// By using ARDUINO UNO R3 , JHD 162A LCD DISPLAY and DHT11 SENSOR, i built this and made the entire program by myself
 // By E.ANIL CHARLES

 #include<LiquidCrystal_I2C.h>